Instructional Practices

 In certain classes, this is practically required.
 For example, when you’re teaching a math unit, you’ll usually need to display your work on the board, or else your students will be completely lost.
 This is how the class can follow along with better comprehension.

-3. Work As a Team
+3. Work as a team

 Splitting the class up into small groups to complete an assignment is a classroom teaching strategy that works wonders, especially at age groups where students insist on always working with their tight-knit circle of friends.
 Group assignments encourage teamwork and help your class to succeed.